holland11/template-react-redux/README.md

 Skeleton of a react-redux app for me to use while testing and learning.

+To get started, navigate to the root folder and run "npm install" followed by "npm start".

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>